Simple loop actions

 The Loop action is used primarily when a predetermined number of repetitions is required.
 Another common use of simple loops is tasks where the loop index is important to the task itself.
 Let’s examine both cases with an example.

 Consider the following flow: an Excel file contains employees’ names and email addresses.
-From those email addresses, employees send their business expenses - these email messages will be retrieved, and each employee’s expenses will be added to their respective row in the Excel file.
+From those email addresses, employees send their business expenses - these email messages will be retrieved, and each employee’s expenses are added to their respective row in the Excel file.

 First, we open the Excel report and determine the range of the data:

-Each of the rows, from 2 until the last populated row, contains the information of an employee (row 1 is not included, because it contains headers).
-We'll have to both read and write to these rows, so an index variable will have to be used.
+Each of the rows, from 2 until the last populated row, contains the information of an employee (row 1 isn't included, because it contains headers).
+We have to both read and write to these rows, so an index variable has to be used.
 Therefore, we choose to use a loop action:

 Screenshot of the Loop action properties.